ericbrooke/career_ladders/software_engineering/core_engineer.md

 ## Collaboration
 * Collaborates with engineers to recommend and guide implementation of solutions SE wide
 * Encourages collaboration between team members and throughout SE
-* Is approachable by engineers through SE
+* Is approachable by engineers throughout SE

 ## Problem Solving / Decision Making
 * Able to encourage others to think through decisions